llvm/llvm-project/libcxx/docs/UsingLibcxx.rst

 disable them).
 However, most of the code in libc++ is in the headers, so the user-selected value for ``_LIBCPP_ENABLE_ASSERTIONS`` (if any) will usually be respected.

-When an assertion fails, an assertion handler function is called.
-The library provides a default assertion handler that prints an error message and calls ``std::abort()``.
-Note that this assertion handler is provided by the static or shared library, so it is only available when deploying to a platform where the compiled library is sufficiently recent.
-However, users can also override that assertion handler with their own, which can be useful to provide custom behavior, or when deploying to older platforms where the default assertion handler isn't available.
+When an assertion fails, the program is aborted through a special verbose termination function.
+The library provides a default function that prints an error message and calls ``std::abort()``.
+Note that this function is provided by the static or shared library, so it is only available when deploying to a platform where the compiled library is sufficiently recent.
+On older platforms, the program will terminate in an unspecified unsuccessful manner, but the quality of diagnostics won't be great.

-Replacing the default assertion handler is done by defining the following function:
+However, users can also override that mechanism at two different levels.
+First, the mechanism can be overriden at compile-time by defining the ``_LIBCPP_VERBOSE_ABORT(format, args...)`` variadic macro.
+When that macro is defined, it will be called with a format string as the first argument, followed by a series of arguments to format using printf-style formatting.
+Compile-time customization may be interesting to get precise control over code generation, however it is also inconvenient to use in some cases.
+Indeed, compile-time customization of the verbose termination function requires that all translation units be compiled with a consistent definition for ``_LIBCPP_VERBOSE_ABORT`` to avoid ODR violations, which can add complexity in the build system of users.

+Otherwise, if compile-time customization is not necessary, link-time customization of the handler is also possible, similarly to how replacing ``operator new`` works.
+This mechanism trades off fine-grained control over the call site where the termination is initiated in exchange for more ergonomics.
+Link-time customization is done by simply defining the following function in exactly one translation unit of your program:

 .. code-block:: cpp

-  void __libcpp_assertion_handler(char const* file, int line, char const* expression, char const* message)
+  void __libcpp_verbose_abort(char const* format, ...)

 This mechanism is similar to how one can replace the default definition of ``operator new`` and ``operator delete``.
 For example: